firefly-iii/docs/docs/docs/how-to/firefly-iii/upgrade/self-managed.md

 ### Exclude the storage directory

-When unzipping, make sure you do not overwrite the storage directory.
-That's why the `-x "storage/*"` part is important.
+When unpacking, make sure you do not overwrite the storage directory.
+That's why the `-x "storage/*"` and `--exclude='storage'` part is important.
 It prevents the storage directory from being overwritten.
 If you forget this, you will lose all your uploads and exports.

 ### Run upgrade commands